 9. Clear your counters and table every day

-The flat surfaces in our kitchens can easily become clutter magnets.
+The flat surfaces in kitchens can easily become clutter magnets.
 And because clutter seems to attract more clutter, it doesn’t take long for clutter to start piling up on your table and kitchen counters.

 The best way to manage clutter on the flat surfaces in your kitchen is making it a habit to clear them off at least once a day.

-If you stay on top of keeping the surfaces clear, it’s a lot easier to maintain it.
+If you stay on top of keeping the surfaces clear, it’s a lot easier to maintain them.
 Tackling any clutter that’s been left on your counters and table is a lot easier if it’s only had one day to pile up instead of a week or more.

 When you’re in the habit of keeping your countertops clear, it’s easier and more enjoyable to cook and use your kitchen as well.

-And a clear and clutter-free table makes it’s more likely to eat as a family or invite guests to join you.
+And a clear and clutter-free table makes it more likely to eat as a family or invite guests to join you.
 Meal times are a great time for wonderful conversations and connections.
 A clear table ready for eating makes it easy for these moments of connection to happen!